yahtzi/CSSFinalProject-01/README.md

-# CSSFinalProject-01
+# CSSFinalProject-02
-I will design two different stylesheets for the same website that give it a completely different look and feel.
-This is site one.
+I'm going to design two different stylesheets for the same website that give it a completely different look and feel.
+This is site two.